vmware-tanzu-labs/yaml-overlay-tool/docs/sections/actions.md

 ### 3. Merge

+As mentioned above, `merge` is the default action, should the `action` keyword be omitted.
 The `merge` action lets a Yot user merge new data with existing data, and is primarily used for performing a deep merge on a map/dictionary and arrays.

-However, `merge` can also be used to format string data with some special [Format Markers](formatMarkers.md).
+However, `merge` can also be used to format string/scalar data with some special [Format Markers](formatMarkers.md).
+When merging scalar data, it is treated as a `replace`.
+However, you can use the format markers to manipulate the existing data with `%v`, or insert a new value or a new line comment.

 ### 4. Replace